amrdruid/Stanford_Parser/README.md

 # Stanford_Parser
-Using stanford parser to tokenize and parse both English/Arabic sentences
+Using Java and Stanford parser, This code tokenize and parse both English/Arabic sentences